Asur (film): Plot

-One morning Bodhi reaches the site and meets his old friend Kigan.
-Bodhi appreciates Kigan's work but tells him that the idol would be no more open as it would be destroyed by Bodhi.
+One morning Bodhi reaches the site and meets Kigan.
+Bodhi appreciates Kigan's work but tells him that the idol would not be open anymore as it would be destroyed by Bodhi.
 Kigan thinks that Bodhi is just joking and tells him that if he can destroy it then he can proceed but the idol will remain as long as Kigan is alive.
-Bodhi just smiles and goes away.
+Bodhi just smiles and leaves.

 Meanwhile, the puja committee organises a party where Aditi's father introduces Kigan to other guests as Aditi's future husband.
-Aditi also agrees but Kigan creates a mess by mocking Aditi's father there.
-He tells he only loves Aditi as a friend and doesn't want to marry her as according to Kigan, Bodhi is the perfect husband for her already.
-Aditi's father feels embarrassed and suffers a cerebral attack after which he becomes paralyzed.
-Now Aditi turns against Kigan and thinks that Kigan is responsible for his father's condition.
+Aditi also agrees but Kigan makes a scene by mocking Aditi's father there.
+He tells he only loves Aditi as a friend and doesn't want to marry her as, according to Kigan, Bodhi is the perfect husband for her already.
+Aditi's father feels embarrassed and suffers a cerebral attack after which he becomes paralysed.
+Now Aditi turns against Kigan and thinks that Kigan is responsible for her father's condition.